 Ever since then, my life has never been the same.

-The only way I know how is through daily challenges.
-Push yourself to suffer every single day at something that matters to you, even if it sucks.
+The only way I know how to do it is through daily challenges.
+Push yourself to suffer every single day at something that matters to you, even if it stinks.

 If you can build some momentum, I promise you the results will change your life.